istio/istio.io/content/en/blog/2021/patch-tuesdays/index.md

 ## Patch Tuesdays

-The Product Security working group is intending to ship a security release the 2nd Tuesday of each month.
+The Product Security working group is intending to ship a security release the 2nd Tuesday of each month when security issues have been identified and are being worked on.
+For such an event, the Product Security Working Group will announce on [Discuss](https://discuss.istio.io/c/announcements/5) 2 weeks prior to the 2nd Tuesday of the pending security release.
+If no such announcement is made there will not be a security release for that month, barring some exceptions (see below).

 These security releases may contain fixes for multiple CVEs.
 It is the intent of the Product Security working group to have these security releases do not contain any other fixes, although that may not always be possible.

 ### First Patch Tuesday